act-rules/act-rules.github.io/_rules/SC4-1-1-unique-attrs.md

 #### Inapplicable example 2

-Code is JavaScript, and not an HTML or SVG document.
+Code is JavaScript, and not HTML or SVG.

 ```js
 var foo = '<img src="image.jpg" alt="" alt="image" />'